Voting Age (Comprehensive Reduction) Bill [HL]

 The Voting Age (Comprehensive Reduction) Bill amends existing legislation to reduce the minimum voting age.
 Specifically:

-• Representation of the People Act 1985: Section 1(5) (overseas electors) is amended to lower the voting age from 18 to 16.
+- Local Government Elections: The Representation of the People Act 1983 is also amended to lower the voting age for local government elections to 16.

 Government Spending